Free ESL/EFL Flash Cards! How to Travel the World Advertise Here!

-Teach English in Italy (Visa Requirements)
+Requirements for Teaching English in Italy

 It is important to obtain a work permit before you travel to Italy.
 In some countries it is possible and even common to teach illegally, Italy is an exception.
 Schools generally do not employ people without proper permits.